ankit2812jha/AWS/README.md

-# Code to publish data to AWS using paho libarary
+# Code to publish IOT data to AWS using paho libarary python

 #!/usr/bin/python